hjagodzinski/C-Mock/README.md

 ### Building ###

-C Mock uses internally some tricks specific to GNU/Linux platform and a test building requires a few additional steps.
+C Mock uses specific GNU/Linux features internally and a test building requires a few additional steps.

-Firstly, all functions you want to mock must be in a dynamic library.
-If it includes your project-specific functions you must put them into a dynamic library.
-In such a circumstances it seems reasonable to build all code under test as a dynamic library.
+Firstly, all functions you want to mock must be compiled into a dynamic library.
+If it includes your project-specific functions you must put them into a dynamic library as well.
+In such circumstances it seems reasonable to build all code under test as a dynamic library.
 Selecting only those parts that you are going to mock might be tedious and cumbersome.

 Secondly, you must pass the following options to a linker when building a test executable:

 * *-rdynamic* - adds all symbols to dynamic symbol table
-* *-Wl,--no-as-needed* - links with library when during static linking there are no dependencies to it
+* *-Wl,--no-as-needed* - forces to link with library during static linking when there are no dependencies to it
 * *-ldl* - links with dynamic linking loader library

 C Mock comes with *cmock-config* tool to hide all these details away from you.
 Run